Commercial Property Insurance Overview

 - 20 days advance notice if cancelled within the first 60 days.

-- 45 days advance notice of non-renewal or cancellation - after policy has been in effect over 60 days.
+- 45 days advance notice of non-renewal or cancellation, after policy has been in effect over 90 days.
+The notice must state the reasons for non-renewal or cancellation.

 - 10 days advance notice for non-payment of premium.